-Keep up with latest technology
+Keep up with the latest technology

 Have you ever considered not to take a framework upgrade, just because the risk of rewrite would be too big?
 You are not alone.
 The reason for this is that when developers have written the software, any specification of the intended business content is transformed into some programming language.
 Over time, the specification will be less important as the source code contains changes and additions.
-Changing frameworks or technologies then becomes a refactoring work from one programming environment to another.
+Changing frameworks or technologies, then becomes a refactoring work from one programming environment to another.
 While this refactoring commences, the business content of these two implementations will differ, even if the intention is to keep them alike.

 If your specifications are written DSM, on the other hand, the risk is substantially lower.
-This is due to the fact that you can rely on code generation from DSM will keep the same overall business content, independent of framework, technology or programming language.
+This is due to the fact that you can rely on code generation from DSM will keep the same overall business content, independent of frameworks, technology or programming language.